Rights for neurodivergent US families

 10. Special Needs Trust

 Where to start: get the official evaluation report (school district can do it for free under IDEA, or pediatrician can refer to a developmental specialist).
-With the report, every door on this list opens.

 If you want a practical manual of your child to share with school, therapists, doctors — Atypos.family builds one in ~8 minutes.